Announce a particular category, such as ‘colour of eyes.’

 What does this simple mixing exercise teach us about self-awareness?

 The sky’s the limit when it comes to the types of categories you can announce.
-Here’s some more:
+Here are some more:

 – Preference for good or bad news first when both are presented to you.